-- A. LED Fixture Specification - Equal to Philips WideLite extruded aluminum construction with die-cast end caps, faceted reflector optics for indirect lighting with no view of LEDs, 350-700mA driving current, 4100K CCT with >/= 70 CRI, integral dimming/occupancy sensor options.
+- A. LED Fixture Specification - i.
+Equal to Philips WideLite extruded aluminum construction with die-cast end caps, faceted reflector optics for indirect lighting with no view of LEDs, 350-700mA driving current, 4100K CCT with >/= 70 CRI, integral dimming/occupancy sensor options.

-Gardco SoftView LED parking garage luminaires feature edge lit technology, providing visual comfort with minimal glare to enhance the user experience.
-An added uplight feature reduces the cave effect for an increased sense of security.
-SoftView features multiple optical distributions, lumen packages and mounting options providing you with the ideal solution for your garage lighting needs.
-Optional emergency battery backup available for path of egress lighting and is integral to the luminaire.
+and mounting options providing you with the ideal solution for your garage lighting needs.
+Optional emergency battery backup available for path of egress lighting and is integral to the luminaire